By:

 5. Draft an operating agreement.
 You should outline ownership and management structure, create provisions for future sale or ownership transfer, and describe how adding and removing members will work.

 6. Obtain an EIN.
 Get an Employer Identification Number (EIN) from the IRS.
-You can easily apply online.
+You can easily apply online or visit EIN Search for assistance.

 Once registered, make sure to operate properly as an LLC.
 This includes having a dedicated business bank account, obtaining necessary insurance, maintaining financial records, and complying with local regulations by getting necessary permits and licenses.
 If membership changes (or anything else such as location), you should make updates with the state as soon as possible.